A Clear Theme

 And don't worry, the banter and the drinks are flowing ten-fold, my friend.
 Proud City hosts Now That's What I Call Bingo Friday and Saturday nights - want to cop some tickets?
 Head over to our Proud City website.
 It's not one to be missed!

-The next spot on our list goes to Dalston Superstore.
+The next of our gay spots in London goes to Dalston Superstore.
 Dalston Superstore is sat on Kingsland Street and is a two-sided coin.
 What do we mean?
 Well, by day its a lively brunch joint, and by night the basement dance floor exploding with heart-pounding tunes and a buzzing, diverse crowd of LGBTQIA+ folks.
 Now that's what we like to hear!

 Yes, we're going back to Soho.
 But it's one of the gay hubs of the city for a reason!
 Found close to Leicester Square, She Soho does exactly what it says on the tin.